datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 In a world where social media deeply shapes public opinion, data-driven insights can play a pivotal role in preventing conflict and fostering peace.
-That’s exactly what [Build Up](https://howtobuildup.org/phoenix/), a nonprofit dedicated to supporting peacebuilders—sought to accomplish through Project Phoenix.
+That’s exactly what [Build Up](https://howtobuildup.org/phoenix/), a nonprofit dedicated to supporting peacebuilders—sought to accomplish through the Project Phoenix.
 Developed in partnership with datavaluepeople, Phoenix is an open-source (code repository [here](https://gitlab.com/howtobuildup/phoenix)), end-to-end AI platform designed to help peacebuilders and mediators analyze social media data, informing effective strategies for conflict prevention and resolution.
 Since January 2025 phoenix has been open to the public and you can apply for a Phoenix account,